pesho-ivanov/martinus.github.io/_posts/2007-10-04-optimized-pow-approximation-for-java-and-c-c.md

 - programming
 ---

 I have already written about approximations of e^x, log(x) and pow(a, b) in my post [Optimized Exponential Functions for Java](/2007/02/11/optimized-exponential-functions-for-java/).
-Now I have more :-) In particular, the pow() function is now even faster, simpler, and more accurate.
+Now I have more :smiley: In particular, the pow() function is now even faster, simpler, and more accurate.
 Without further ado, I proudly give you the brand new approximation:

 ## Approximation of pow() in Java